 2. Setup an automatic money transfer scheme with your bank to deposit money from your current account into a savings account

 These days, online banking platforms offer a wide range of services, such as utility bill payments, mobile phone airtime purchases and automatic money transfers from one account to the other.
-Using no more than a few clicks, you can quickly setup an automatic saving scheme where a pre-defined sum of money is deposited from your salary account (checking/current account) into your savings account, at a specified date each month.
+Using no more than a few clicks, you can quickly setup an automatic saving mechanism where a pre-defined sum of money is deposited from your salary account (checking/current account) into your savings or investment account, at a specified date each month.
 This financial service is actually a recurring transfer that takes place automatically through the online platform provided by your bank.

 Now wasn’t that easy?
 You no longer have to worry towards the end of each month about not being able to save enough or save at all.
 In fact, according to Investopedia, automatic savings make it easier to stick to your personal budget and prevent overspending.
-Avoid exceeding your leftover monthly budget by taking out debt to cover your expenses, because that defeats the purpose.
-Once you start saving money regularly, no matter how little the amount may be, and you can begin your journey towards financial independence and be able to setup an emergency fund, or save money for the purchase of a fixed asset (like a house or a car) or even save for your retirement.

-It’s never too early or late to start saving, so start now!
+It’s never too early or late to start saving, so start now.